harmonysoft-tech/traute/core/javac/README.md

 Output:

 ```
-[Traute plugin]: 'verbose mode' is set on
+[Traute plugin]: 'verbose mode' is on
 [Traute plugin]: added a null-check for argument 'i2' in the method org.Test.test()
 [Traute plugin]: added a null-check for argument 'i1' in the method org.Test.test()
 [Traute plugin]: added a null-check for 'return' expression in method org.Test.test()